lpmi-13/minimalPairGenerator/README.md

 `create_audio_files.py`

-8. generate json file reflecting directory structure as well as audio sprites (this is what will be sent to the front end to describe the location of each of the compiled audio files)
+8. generate json file reflecting directory structure and vowel/consontant distinctions, as well as actually creating the audio sprites
+(this is what will be sent to the front end to describe the location of each of the compiled audio files)

 `generate_assets.py`